 - For larger data sets, creating tiles of your hosted feature layer data improves display performance.

 Tile layers are ideal for a variety of use cases.
 For example, you may have parcel data of your city’s tax lots.
-Parcel data is typically comprised of many polygon features with many vertices.
+Parcel data is typically composed of many polygon features with many vertices.
 Publishing your parcel feature layer as tiles provides fast visualization, while still providing pop-ups to query attributes.
 If the feature data changes—for instance, you adjust parcel boundaries in the hosted feature layer—the hosted tile layer automatically reflects the changes.
 If the attribute used to symbolize the data is updated, the tile layer automatically reflects the updated symbology.

 Configure your feature layer prior to publishing tiles